Top things to do after creating your account

 8. Explore the Team members section

-As an admin, the Team members section will give you live information as to what your employees are working on.
-On the list you can see attendance details - what time each employee arrived today, what time did they leave, as well as how much time they have spent working.
+As an admin, the Team members section will give you live information about what your employees are working on.
+On the list, you can see attendance details - what time each employee arrived today, what time they left, and how much time they have spent working.

-Most importantly, you can see what application each employee is working on, as well as what project they are tracking, if any.
+Most importantly, you can see what application each employee is working on and what project they are tracking, if any.
 The list will keep itself refreshed, so you can always know what is going on for the day.

 9. Explore the Reports section

-At the top right side you can change the time period for the data to a week or a month, as well as navigate to different periods with the arrow buttons.
+At the top right side, you can change the time period for the data to a week or a month and navigate to different periods with the arrow buttons.
 The 'Teams' and 'Members' lists will allow you to filter out specific employees or teams to be shown in the reports.